Ivan Marchuk: Professional work and persecution

 It was at this point in his life that the KGB began to harass him for his non-conformist leanings, reaching the peak of their repressive activities in the 1970s.
 The Soviet authorities took particular issue with the darker colors used by Marchuk, which they considered ill-placed in the characteristically bright depictions of socialist realism.
-In addition to the charges of deviations from socialist realism, the KGB suspected Marchuk of Ukrainian nationalist sympathies; for he came from L’viv, spoke Ukrainian, and depicted Ukrainian figures.
-Because the Artists’ Union of the USSR refused to let him into its ranks, he could not participate in exhibitions and sell his work.
-It was only in 1980 that Marchuk had his first exhibition in Kyiv, sponsored by the writers Pavlo Zahrebel’nyi and Dmytro Pavlychko.
+In addition to the charges of deviations from socialist realism, the KGB suspected Marchuk of Ukrainian nationalist sympathies; for he came from Lviv, spoke Ukrainian, and depicted Ukrainian figures.
+Because the Union of Artists of the USSR refused to let him into its ranks, he could not participate in exhibitions and sell his work.
+It was only in 1980 that Marchuk had his first exhibition in Kyiv, sponsored by the writers Pavlo Zahrebelnyi and Dmytro Pavlychko.
 In 1984, Marchuk was fired from the Kyiv Plant of Monumental and Decorative Arts.
 While he was able to sell some work in individual exhibitions held at the department of the arts in the National Library and other institutions, his lack of access to art galleries greatly restricted his opportunities.
 When Mikhail Gorbachev became General Secretary in 1985, the KGB ceased harassing Marchuk; thereafter, his hopes to emigrate rose.
 In 1988, he got the chance to visit Czechoslovakia, where he made an impression on the art community there.
-In 1989, he received a visa to travel to Australia and then Canada.
-While abroad, the Artists’ Union of the USSR finally granted him membership, though apparently without notifying him.
-In 1990, his first official exhibition took place in Kyiv at the State Art Museum of Ukrainian Fine Arts (now the National Art Museum of Ukraine).
-Not having been valued in the Soviet Union, Marchuk was well accepted in the independent Ukraine, obtaining the prestigious T. Shevchenko award in 1997.
+In 1989, through the efforts of his Ukrainian-Australian artist friend Peter Kravchenko, he was allowed a visa to visit Australia, where his works were exhibited by the Ukrainian Artists Society of Australia as well as by commercial galleries in Sydney.
+He later travelled to Canada.
+While abroad, the Artists Union of the USSR finally granted him membership, though apparently without notifying him.
+In 1990, his first official exhibition in his home country took place in Kyiv at the State Art Museum of Ukrainian Fine Arts (now the National Art Museum of Ukraine).
+Not having been valued in the Soviet Union, Marchuk was well accepted in the newly-independent Ukraine, obtaining the prestigious Shevchenko National Prize in 1997.

 Recent activity

 No matter the distance travelled abroad, he never lost his love of the Ukrainian land, which he continued to depict in his extremely detailed landscape drawings.
 In 2001, he decided to move back to Ukraine.
 He finally returned in 2011.
 Since an announcement by then-president Viktor Yushchenko in 2005, there have been tentative plans to build a museum for Ivan Marchuk and his work in Kyiv.
+Before the large-scale Russian invasion, he lived and worked in Kyiv.